 Also, we evaluate the carrying values of mortgage loans receivable on an individual basis.
-Management periodically evaluates the realizability of future cash flows from the mortgage loan receivable when events or circumstances, such as the non-receipt of principal and interest payments and/or significant deterioration of the financial condition of the borrower, indicate that the carrying amount of the mortgage loan receivable may not be recoverable.
-An impairment charge is recognized in current period earnings and is calculated as the difference between the carrying amount of the mortgage loan receivable and the discounted cash flows expected to be received, or if foreclosure is probable, the fair value of the collateral securing the mortgage.
+Management periodically evaluates the realizability of future cash flows from the mortgage loan receivable when events or circumstances, such as the non-receipt of principal and interest payments and/or significant deterioration of the financial condition of the borrower, indicate that the carrying amount of the mortgage loan receivable are receivable in current period earnings and is calculated as the difference between the carrying amount of the mortgage loan receivable and the discounted cash flows expected to be received, or if foreclosure is probable, the fair value of the collateral securing the mortgage.

 Owned Properties.
 We make estimates as part of our allocation of the purchase price of acquisitions to the various components of the acquisition based upon the fair value of each component.
 In determining fair value, we use current appraisals or other third party opinions of value.
 The most significant components of our allocations are typically the allocation of fair value to land and buildings and, for certain of our acquisitions, in-place leases and other intangible assets.
 In the case of the fair value of buildings and the allocation of value to land and other intangibles, the estimates of the values of these components will affect the amount of depreciation and amortization we record over the estimated useful life of the property acquired or the remaining lease term.
 In the case of the value of in-place leases, we make best estimates based on the evaluation of the specific characteristics of each tenant's lease.
 Factors considered include estimates of carrying costs during hypothetical expected lease-up periods, market conditions and costs to execute similar leases.
 These assumptions affect the amount of future revenue that we will recognize over the remaining lease term for the acquired in-place leases.
 We evaluate each purchase transaction to determine whether the acquired assets meet the definition of a business.
-Transaction costs related to acquisitions that are not deemed to be businesses are included in the cost basis of the acquired assets, while transaction costs related to acquisitions that are deemed to be businesses are expensed as incurred.
+Transaction costs related to acquisitions that are not deemed to be businesses are expensed as incurred.